jespo655/Compiler/specification.md

     id (prefix)     850             operator using identifier (not a symbol) id (infix)      0               operator using identifier (not a symbol)

+Reading a new expression, operators are examined as follows.

+    1. Check if the first token is a prefix operator.
+If so, read a new expression and build a prefix operator node.
+    2. If not, read non-operator expression (literal or identifier)
+    3. Check if the next token is a suffix operator.
+If so, build a suffix operator node.
+    4. If not, check if the next token is an infix operator.
+If so, read a new expression and build an infix operator node.

 ### Assignment operators